NITHINKR06/ImpoortantQuestions/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Open a Pull Request

-### for now no access to the repository for the public.
+### For now no access to the repository for the public.
 If you are interested in contributing, please contact me.